AgentMC/Sao20/Translate/En/Part9.md

 To Ronye’s words, her best friend nodded with tense facial expressions.
 She was worried about the mountain goblins lying on the floor, but there was also the possibility that the emperor will try to use them again in some way.
 While carefully holding the Sword of the Moonlight, the other one gradually approached the cage of light elements.

-Kirito and Asuna descend from the sky along a wide arc.
+Kirito and Asuna were descending from the sky along a wide arc.
 Ronye and Tiese’s role was to make sure emperor doesn’t do anything weird until the two land.

-When two people stepped on the floor three meters from in the cage, black robe shook a little.
+When two people stepped on the floor three meters from the cage, black robe shook a little.

 "Ku-ku, ku-ku-ku-ku......"